-It’s not a totally new revelation in the massage world.
-Visceral manipulation has been around since the mid ‘80s, when French osteopath Jean-Pierre Barral invented the technique, according to the Barral Institute, the organization that he founded.
-But it’s buzzing thanks to a Vogue writer who tried it, and other sites that have picked up on the trend.
+It’s not a completely new discovery in the world of massage.
+Visceral manipulation has been known since the mid ‘80s, when French osteopath Jean-Pierre Barral invented the method, according to the Barral Institute, the organization that he founded.
+Today it’s popular thanks to a Vogue journalist who tried it, and other platforms that have picked up on the trend.

-But the idea of someone poking around your internal organs is a little unsettling- what is organ massage, exactly?
+But the thought of someone touching your internal organs is a bit uncomfortable - what is organ massage, exactly?
 And more important, is it even safe?

-The gist: It's a very gentle abdominal massage that can be performed by massage therapists, osteopaths, allopathic physicians, and other practitioners to treat things such as constipation, post-surgical adhesions, back pain, and even stress, mood, and sleep issues.
-The practitioner uses her hands to assess tense spots and gently compress and move certain soft tissues, feeling out for tender spots and scar tissue.
-Its effectiveness is still TBD, though, since current research is pretty conflicting, says Delia Chiaramonte, M.D., assistant professor of family and community medicine at the Center for Integrative Medicine at the University of Maryland’s School of Medicine.
-(Although, it’s worth noting that there are health benefits associated with touch in general.)
+If we explain it in short, it’s a very gentle abdominal massage that can be done by massage therapists, osteopaths, allopathic physicians, and other practitioners to treat things such as constipation, post-surgical adhesions, back pain, and even stress, mood, and sleep problems.
+The practitioner uses her hands to evaluate tense spots and gently compress and move particular soft tissues, feeling out for tender spots and scar tissue.
+Its effectiveness is still to be determined, though, since modern studies are quite conflicting, says Delia Chiaramonte, M.D., assistant professor of family and community medicine at the Center for Integrative Medicine at the University of Maryland’s School of Medicine.
+However, it’s worth pointing out that there are health benefits associated with touch in general.

-For example, one study found that after a six-week period, visceral manipulation (in addition to standard pain treatment) didn’t offer people with lower back pain any relief (when compared to the placebo group), but they did have less pain after 52 weeks of continued massage treatment.
-In research done on rats with abdominal adhesions, organ massage was found to both reduce and prevent the adhesions, as published in the Journal of the American Osteopathic Association.
-While it can’t be assumed the same would hold true for humans, it gives a little merit to the practice of organ massage in general.
+For instance, one research demonstrated that after a six-week period, visceral manipulation (in addition to standard pain treatment) didn’t provide people with lower back pain any relief (when compared to the placebo group), but they did have less pain after 52 weeks of continued massage treatment.
+In a study conducted on rats with abdominal adhesions, organ massage was found to both lower and prevent the adhesions, as published in the Journal of the American Osteopathic Association.
+While it can’t be assumed the same would be relevant for people, it gives a little merit to the practice of organ massage in general.

-Considering the lack of hard science behind it, why would anyone want to try it?
+Taking into account the shortage of proof behind it, why would anyone decide to try it?

-Visceral fascial constriction can occur in the body, especially if there is scar tissue from abdominal surgery (like a C-section), for example, says Anna Esparham, M.D., clinical assistant professor of integrative medicine at the University of Kansas Health System.
-Think: similarly to those tight spots in your quads, but in the connective tissue around your organs.
+Visceral fascial constriction can happen in the body, especially if there is scar tissue from abdominal surgery (like a C-section), for instance, explains Anna Esparham, M.D., clinical assistant professor of integrative medicine at the University of Kansas Health System.
+Almost like those tight spots in your quads, but in the connective tissue around your organs.
 Massage-just like in your muscles-can help break this up.

 But is it safe?
-After all, it’s kind of weird for a stranger’s fingers to be poking around between your most valuable goods.
+After all, it’s a type of something odd for a stranger’s fingers to be poking around between your most valuable goods.

-So if you're desperate to find something to fix your constipation or abdominal pain and want to go the natural route?
-Maybe organ massage is for you - just be sure to get the A-OK from your doc, and see a legit professional (not some rando guy handing out "free massage” cards on the street).
-But if you're looking to nix stress, get a good zen, or loosen up some tight muscles?
-Maybe stick with a regular rub-down or sports massage instead.
-(You could also go for these yoga poses for self-massage that are 100 percent free.)
+So if you really want to try something to cure your constipation or abdominal pain and want to go the natural path?
+Perhaps organ massage is right for you - just make sure you get an approval from your GP, and see a legit professional (not some random person offering “free massage” cards on the street).
+But if you wish to eliminate stress, get a good zen, or loosen up some tight muscles?
+Maybe stay with an ordinary massage or sports massage instead.